-1.1.4 Configure initial log forwarding verbosity via MONITORING QoS policy configured using a new field in the MONITORING QoS policy: monitoring::telemetry_data::logs::middleware_forwarding_level (the rest of the Syslog Facilities are not supported yet).
+2.1.1.4 Configure initial log forwarding verbosity via MONITORING QoS policy data::logs::middleware_forwarding_level (the rest of the Syslog Facilities are not supported yet).
 This way, you can forward log messages with the desired verbosity right away from the beginning, rather than using the Dashboard to change the verbosity later.